Skip to content

 The Selle Français has been developed, like most warmblood horse breeds, with various breeds.

-Thoroughbreds and Norfolk Trotters were imported by Norman breeders in the 19th century and crossed them with their native stocks.
+Norman breeders in the 19th century imported Thoroughbreds and Norfolk Trotters, crossbreeding them with their native stocks.

 Selle Français breed is known for its friendly, gentle, and ready nature that, together with intelligence, makes them fast learners and ideal partners for beginners and professional riders.